Summary

 Considering all of this, it's safe to assume that in such an environment full of supply disruptions, prices for oil and natural gas will remain at relatively high levels for the foreseeable future.

 As one of the biggest oil and natural gas producers in the world, Exxon stands to benefit the most from the current situation.
-The company already expects to generate record profits in decades this year and there's a possibility that with additional supply disruptions the business would continue to deliver top-notch results beyond 2022.
+The company already expects to generate record profits in decades this year, and there's a possibility that with additional supply disruptions, the business would continue to deliver top-notch results beyond 2022.

 Let's not forget that while the oil prices have declined in the last few weeks, Europe continues to decouple from Russia and it expects to fully implement an oil embargo against Russia in a couple of months.
 Once the embargo is implemented, the EU will be required to buy over 2 million barrels of oil per day that it imported from Russia in 2021 from other suppliers on an open market, creating buying pressure in the oil market.
 At the same time, the upcoming sanctions would also prevent insurers from insuring ships that transfer Russian oil, which could lead to the possibility of Russia failing to honor its obligations to countries such as China and India, as western companies account for the majority of the ship insurance market.